waterbear-cloud/paco/docs/paco-config.rst

 .. _BlockDevice:

 .. list-table:: :guilabel:`BlockDevice`
-    :widths: 15 8 4 12 15 30 10
+    :widths: 15 28 30 12 15
     :header-rows: 1

     * - Field name
       - Type
+      - Purpose
-      - Req?
+      - Constraints
       - Default
-      - Constraints
-      - Purpose
-      - Base Schema
     * - delete_on_termination
       - Boolean
-      - .. fa:: times
+      - Indicates whether to delete the volume when the instance is terminated.
       - True
       -
-      - Indicates whether to delete the volume when the instance is terminated.
-      - BlockDevice
     * - encrypted
       - Boolean
-      - .. fa:: times
+      - Specifies whether the EBS volume is encrypted.
       -
       -
-      - Specifies whether the EBS volume is encrypted.
-      - BlockDevice
     * - iops
       - Int
-      - .. fa:: times
+      - The number of I/O operations per second (IOPS) to provision for the volume.
       -
       - The maximum ratio of IOPS to volume size (in GiB) is 50:1, so for 5,000 provisioned IOPS, you need at least 100 GiB storage on the volume.
-      - The number of I/O operations per second (IOPS) to provision for the volume.
-      - BlockDevice
     * - size_gib
       - Int
-      - .. fa:: times
+      - The volume size, in Gibibytes (GiB).
       -
       - This can be a number from 1-1,024 for standard, 4-16,384 for io1, 1-16,384 for gp2, and 500-16,384 for st1 and sc1.
-      - The volume size, in Gibibytes (GiB).
-      - BlockDevice
     * - snapshot_id
       - String
-      - .. fa:: times
+      - The snapshot ID of the volume to use.
       -
       -
-      - The snapshot ID of the volume to use.
-      - BlockDevice
     * - volume_type
-      - String
+      - String |star|
-      - .. fa:: check
+      - The volume type, which can be standard for Magnetic, io1 for Provisioned IOPS SSD, gp2 for General Purpose SSD, st1 for Throughput Optimized HDD, or sc1 for Cold HDD.
       -
       - Must be one of standard, io1, gp2, st1 or sc1.
-      - The volume type, which can be standard for Magnetic, io1 for Provisioned IOPS SSD, gp2 for General Purpose SSD, st1 for Throughput Optimized HDD, or sc1 for Cold HDD.
-      - BlockDevice